jprante/jprante.github.com/_posts/elasticsearch/2012-05-11-ISBN-search-with-Elasticsearch.md

 Smart Elasticsearch configuration for ISBN objects
 --------------------------------------------------

-Elasticsearch JSON offers properties for your fields in the index, so that they can be structured in an object-like manner.
-Under such an entity, you can sum up child fields that shall belong to a common parent field.
+Elasticsearch JSON offers hierarchical organized properties for your fields in the index, so they can be seen as a structure in an object-like manner.
+Under such a structure, you can sum up child fields that shall belong to a common parent field.

 Your first decision is to put all the ISBN forms under a parent called ``identifier``.
-You can index many identifiers in a row by using a JSON array.
+Now, you can index many identifiers in a row, just by using a JSON array.

-Your second decision, the children of ``identifier`` are ``isbn``, ``ean``, and ``isbnprintable``.
-There can be even more child entities in the future.
-By doing this, you can read the Elasticsearch JSON source that is sent back as a response to your search and extract the information about which forms of ISBN are connected to each other.
-Yes, you will need to do that sooner or later, because of a very simple reason: some books might have more than one ISBN.
+Your second decision is adding children to the ``identifier`` field, named ``isbn``, ``ean``, and ``isbnprintable``.
+There can be even more children in the future.
+Later, you can read the Elasticsearch JSON source that is sent back as a response to your search and extract the information about which forms of ISBN are connected to each other.
+Yes, you will need to do that analysis sooner or later, because of a very simple reason: some books might have more than one ISBN.

-OK, let's restrict ourselves to just one ISBN for simplicity.
+Let us restrict ourselves to just one ISBN for simplicity.
 We assume an ISBN with three different forms.
 For example, let's take ISBN 1-932394-28-1.
 This form is printed on the book you just have in your hands.
 From this ISBN form, you derive the form 1932394281 (some call it a normalized form, but ISBNs are not really normalized like this) and, because you are a professional, the form 9781932394283, by recalculating the checksum for ISBN-13.
-The book was published back in 2005, so the publisher did not know about EAN (or ISBN-13), but you just learned you were advised to use this additional form in current applications, too.
+The book was published back in 2005, so the publisher did not know about EAN (or ISBN-13), but you remember you were obliged to use this additional form in current applications, too.

 So you have designed your ISBN JSON structure for the Elasticsearch document.
 Let's see: